What would you do if I told you that under this box

 But before we start, a little groundwork.

-Beginning with their 1974 debut Meet the Residents (the original art lifted from Meet the Beatles with grotesque caricatures filling in the Fab Four’s half-shadowed faces), the identities of the band members have been a closely-guarded secret.
+Beginning with their 1974 debut Meet the Residents (the original art lifted from Meet the Beatles with grotesque caricatures filling in the Fab Four’s half-shadowed faces), the band members' identities have been a closely guarded secret.
 Interviews are conducted by representatives of the Cryptic Corporation, leaving the band members free to create their unusual, mutant pop.
 As with any secret identity — the Unknown Comic, the band KISS, Charlie Townsend (who employed “angel” detectives on television) — it’s a good way to create buzz.

 Little is really known about the band, although theories abound.
 What we do know (or what the Cryptic Corporation has told us) is that the band was created by four men who moved from Shreveport, Louisiana, to San Francisco in the late ’60s to pursue filmmaking, but found it easier to realize soundtrack music than to realize their obtuse screenplays.
 A rejected demo sent to Warner Brothers was returned to “residents”, giving the band its name.
 Following the rejection, The newly-christened “Residents” set up their own label, Ralph Records, and distribution channels, a rarity in pop at the time.
 The Warner Bros. demo set the four young men on one of the most unusual careers in rock.
 Since then, they have used Inuit song, Elvis Presley, the Old Testament, and Prussian novelist E.T.A.
 Hoffman as source material, creating an unparalleled body of work in the pop world.